aufdemarbeitsmarkt/stock-analysis/README.md

 As a result, Steve wants to look into `DQ`'s performance.
 Additionally, he'd like to diversify their funds.

 Using Visual Basic for Applications (VBA), we will ensure our stock dataset can be analyzed quickly and with minimal room for error.
-As above, we will be concerned with specifically looking at DQ's performance; we will also be creating a repeatable analysis of the Total Daily Volume and Return data for all stocks in 2017 and 2018.
+As above, we will be concerned with specifically looking at `DQ`'s performance; we will also be creating a repeatable analysis of the Total Daily Volume and Return data for all stocks in 2017 and 2018.